ZoeMacf/that-90s-quiz/README.md

 ## Design

+This site has gone through three designs initially a simple blue themed design which was changed out for a black and pink neon approach however due to low contrast scores this was changed a final time to a theme similar to a Nintendo GameBoy to stick with the 90's theme.
+Images of all three designs will be included below.

 ### Typography

 For the main heading of this quiz the font family 'Shrikhand' was chosen, this font fit the theme of my quiz perfectly and helps make the heading pop.